sivel/pr-triage/README.md

 If you do not have this enabled, the files will still be accessible in the same directory as `triage.py`, titled `htmlout`.

+## Running

+It is recommended that you run `triage.py` via cron.
+The fewer pull requests a project has the more frequently you can run the cron job.
+I'd recommend starting with every 60 minutes (1 hour).